For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • You're based in the UK for work.

 A common example of a workplace pension scheme is the National Employment Savings Trust (Nest).
-This one was set up by the government, and it's also open to self-employed people too.
+This was set up by the government and is open to self-employed people too.

 Keep in mind that there are some circumstances in which your employer doesn't need to automatically enrol you in a workplace pension, such as if you've given notice that you're quitting, or they've given you notice to leave.

-You can find out more info about whether your employer should enrol you onto a workplace pension on the government's website.
+You can find out more info about whether your employer should enrol you on a workplace pension on the government's website.

 While it's generally good to stay in a workplace pension if you can, there is an option to opt out of them or reduce your payments if you feel like you need to.